latin-dict/latin-dict.github.io/_dictionaries/Comenius2014.md

 # Sources

 Our dictionary is based on the book of Felipe Vogel \[1\].
 Title page states that it is a transcript of the book published in 1665 \[2\], however in place of French text the third collum contains Greek vocabulary.
-Source of this vocabulary is unknown, probably it was added by Felipe Vogel from one of latter editions of the book, such as \[3\].
+Source of this vocabulary is unknown, probably it was added by Felipe Vogel from one of later editions of the book, such as \[3\].

 1. Comenius, John Amos; Simon, Theodor; Courcelles, Étienne de; Vogel, Felipe; Lionello, Roberto; Gibbons, Randy. _Janua Linguarum Reserata cum Graeca versione._ Online, 2014.
 URL: <https://archive.org/details/comenius-janua-reserata>.
 1. Comenius, John Amos; Simon, Theodor; Courcelles, Étienne de. _Janua Linguarum Reserata cum Graeca versione._ Amsterdam, 1665.
 URL: <https://books.google.com/books?id=E81mAAAAcAAJ>.